-Veronica Taylor joined ANU in 2010 as Director of the Regulatory Institutions Network (RegNet) (2010-2014) (now the School of Regulation and Global Governance (RegNet) in 2010 as Professor and was Director until July 2014.
-She then served as Dean of the ANU College of Asia and the Pacific (2014-2016).
+Veronica Taylor joined ANU in 2010 as Director of the Regulatory Institutions Network (RegNet) (2010-2014) (now the School of Regulation and Global Governance) and served as Dean of the ANU College of Asia and the Pacific (2014-2016).
 She has served two terms as Director of the ANU Japan Institute.
-Prior to joining the ANU she was Director of the Asian Law Center at the University of Washington, Seattle (2001-10) and remains a Senior Advisor to that Centre.
-In 2010 she was the inaugural Hague Visiting Professor in Rule of Law (HiiL/Leiden University).
+Prior to joining the ANU, she was Director of the Asian Law Center at the University of Washington, Seattle.